magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ### `css` attribute

-The `css` attribute is how Page Builder gives end-users the option to customize the appearance of your content type using CSS classes.
+The `css` attribute gives end-users the option to customize the appearance of your content type using CSS classes.
 As the developer, you determine the list of CSS classes you want to provide as options.

 Unlike the `class` attribute, which always includes the defined classes, the `css` attribute provides a binding to a form field in your content type.
 End-users then use that form field to add the CSS class values that are in turn applied to the HTML template.